datacarpentry/image-processing/episodes/10-multidimensional-data.md

 - Learn about multidimensional image data such as 3D volumetric stacks and timelapses.
 - Visualize multidimensional data interactively using Napari.
-- Learn to use the basic functionality of the Napari GUI including overlaying masks over images.
+- Learn to use the basic functionality of the Napari user interface including overlaying masks over images.
-- Construct an analysis workflow to measure properties of 3D objects in a 3D volumetric image stack.
+- Construct an analysis workflow to measure the properties of 3D objects in a volumetric image stack.
 - Construct an analysis workflow to measure changes over time from a timelapse movie.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How can we scikit-image to perform image processing tasks on multidimensional image data?
+- How can we use scikit-image to perform image processing tasks on multidimensional image data?
 - How can we visualise the results using Napari?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 In this episode we will move beyond 2D RGB image data and learn how to process and visualise multidimensional image data including 3D volumes and timelapse movies.
-A 3D volumetric dataset consists of a ordered sequence of 2D images (slices) where each slice in image a

 :::::::::::::::::::::::::::::::::::::::: callout